lightly-ai/lightly/docs/source/getting_started/platform.rst

 **Preparing your data**

-For Lightly to be able to create embeddings and extract metadata from your data `lightly-magic` needs to be able to access your data.
+For Lightly to be able to create embeddings and extract metadata from your data, `lightly-magic` needs to be able to access your data.
 You can either download/sync your data from S3 or you can mount S3 as a drive.
 We recommend downloading your data from S3 as it makes the overall process faster.

 **Downloading from S3 (recommended)**